RickyJian/Linux/README.md

 * bind local script

-  When you want to use shell script in everywhere by yourself, you should create `bin` directory and export it.
+  when you want to use shell script in everywhere by yourself, you should create `bin` directory and export it.

   ```shell
   # create local script directory